KCTL volunteer engagement app

 Next, I developed volunteer and staff personas and a current-state user journey map.

-Then I ideated and sketched initial designs on paper before creating digital wireframes and a clickable prototype in Figma.
+I then ideated and sketched initial designs on paper before creating digital wireframes and a clickable prototype in Figma.

 Throughout the process to date, I leveraged AI to accelerate my design and research workflows.
 For example, this includes using ChatGPT for the following: